 In the business of professional dictionary-making, both quality and quantity matter.
-Learners have communicated their message to metalexicographers that they desire to be given more examples in dictionaries (Author, Year; Farina, 2019, pp. 469—470).
+Learners have communicated their message to metalexicographers that they desire to be given more examples in dictionaries (Farina, 2019, pp. 469-470).
 The question remains what the optimum number of examples is in dictionaries, as dictionary-making requires consistency and precision.
 Vrbinc A. and Vrbinc M. (2016, p.
 298) shrewdly point out that more complex lexical items from a semantic and grammatical point of view will usually need more examples than those exhibiting more simple semantic and syntactic properties.
-Liu (2017, pp. 289—292), however, acknowledges that nowadays lexicographers are in possession of the tools to follow a more liberal policy and freely increase the number and variety of examples in e-dictionaries, but at the same time forewarns of the dangers of this practice by suggesting that only when lexicographers deem it necessary should more examples be made available to the average dictionary user.
+Liu (2017, pp. 289-292), however, acknowledges that nowadays lexicographers are in possession of the tools to follow a more liberal policy and freely increase the number and variety of examples in e-dictionaries, but at the same time forewarns of the dangers of this practice by suggesting that only when lexicographers deem it necessary should more examples be made available to the average dictionary user.
 Nesi (1996, p.
 204) pushes for sensible steps to be taken in practical lexicography, by arguing that dictionary-makers of pedagogical dictionaries “must also make decisions regarding the quantity of examples provided for any given word”.
 The overriding importance of digital-only resources and unlimited space in the digital formats of dictionaries (Svensén, 2009, p.
-284; Felbaum, 2014, pp. 378—379; Rundell, 2014, pp. 1—2) means that there is now room for more examples in online dictionaries.
+284; Felbaum, 2014, pp. 378-379; Rundell, 2014, pp. 1-2) means that there is now room for more examples in online dictionaries.
 But does this mean that countless examples can be squeezed into a dictionary entry?
 Atkins and Rundell (2008, p.
 23, see also De Schryver, 2003, p.
 163; Rundell, 2012a, p.
 73) caution against following such an approach by stressing that the process of using lexical data in dictionaries “calls for smart information management and sensitive design, if users are not going to suffer from a debilitating case of information overload”.
 Furthermore, as previously mentioned, Frankenberg-Garcia (2020) and Gouws and Tarp (2017) contemplate that entries packed with lexicographic data could be a potential problem.

 Frankenberg-Garcia (2012, 2014) found that three corpus examples are more helpful to learners of English (B1-B2 in CEFR) than a single corpus example in language production.
 In her third study (2015), Frankenberg-Garcia incorporated four examples into the research design, however, there was no evidence pointing to the fact that four corpus examples hold an advantage over three corpus examples.
-Author (Year) set out to explore the impact of multiple corpus examples on production in an experimental dictionary setting mixed with target and non-target structures, and found that eight corpus examples with two target structures can be equally beneficial to English majors as three corpus examples with a single target structure.
+Author (Year) set out to explore the impact of multiple corpus examples on production in an experimental dictionary setting where example sentences represented a range of grammatical and collocational patterns, and found that eight corpus examples of which two examples hold the target structure can be equally beneficial to English majors as three corpus examples with one example relevant to the task.
 This finding implies that upper-intermediate and advanced-level students are adept at obtaining relevant information from exposure to eight encoding corpus examples in a production-based task, which in turn suggests that exposing students to eight examples in an entry is not tantamount to overburdening them with an abundance of lexicographic information.